kurtenbachkyle/vim-tmux-buffet/README.md

 #vim-tmux-tab-buffet
-This plugin adds a shortcut to copy the unamed register to the tmux buffer and the reverse operation.
+This plugin adds a shortcut to copy the unnamed register to the tmux buffer and the reverse operation.

 ##Usage